lean-delivery/ansible-role-jenkins/README.md

      default: `{{ role_path }}/files/{{ jenkins2_ssl_key_store_name }}`
   - `jenkins2_ssl_configure` - Configure or not ssl connection for jenkins.
      default: `True`
-  - `jenkins2_ssl_key_store_name` - File name of keystore.
+  - `jenkins2_ssl_key_store_name` - Keystore file name.
 If file with such name exists in role folder/files - it will be used as keystore.
      default: `jenkins2-ssl.keystore.jks`
   - `jenkins2_ssl_key_size` - Certificate key size.
      default: `4096`